Cupp History, Family Crest & Coats of Arms

 - David M. Cupp, American Republican politician, Presidential Elector for Ohio, 1928

-- Cecil Cupp, American Democrat politician, Delegate to Democratic National Convention from Arkansas, 1952
+- Cecil Cupp, American Democratic Party politician, Delegate to Democratic National Convention from Arkansas, 1952

 Related Stories +